skyme5/snapchat-dl/README.md

   -j MAX_WORKERS, --max-concurrent-downloads MAX_WORKERS
                         Set maximum number of parallel downloads.
   -t INTERVAL, --update-interval INTERVAL
-                        Set the update interval for new story in seconds.
+                        Set the update interval for checking new story in seconds.
+(Default: 10m) --sleep-interval INTERVAL
-                        (Default: 10m)
-  --sleep-interval INTERVAL
                         Sleep between downloads in seconds.
-(Default: 1s) -q, --quiet           Do not print anything to the console. (errors are still logged)
+(Default: 1s) -q, --quiet           Do not print anything except errors to the console.

 ```